 What Is Singer Mariah Carey's Ethnicity?
-Black, White Or Mixed Race?
-65,000 Fans Want To Know Her Racial Heritage
+Black, White, Mixed Race?
+65,000 Fans Ask About Her Racial Heritage

 STATE OF RACE: What ethnicity and nationality is Mariah Carey?
 Is she black, white or mixed race?
 These are just some of the questions confused Internet users ask every month about the music star's genealogy and ethnic background.“My family is like a pot-pourri of color,” the former 'American Idol' judge told Vibe magazine.
 Below; Watch Mariah Carey talk about her genealogy and family background on 'Lopez Tonight'.

 MUSIC STAR MARIAH CAREY MAY LOOK WHITE, but in America race is never that simple, thanks to old laws and conventions that make being black more than an aesthetic issue.
 By Ben Arogundade.

 *MARIAH CAREY'S ETHNICITY ACCORDING TO GOOGLE SEARCH